 Attorney at Davis Wright Tremaine LLP

-Vanessa R. Norman is an attorney at Davis Wright Tremaine LLP, specializing in Alaska Native law and serving as Co-Chair of the Alaska Native Law Section.
+Vanessa R. Norman is an attorney at Davis Wright Tremaine LLP, serving as the Co-Chair of the Alaska Native Law Section.

 Event Details